Alchemy Islands : --- : Patterning Tutorial

 {:stroke (p-color 255 100 100) :stroke-weight 2 }

 Commonly used entries are :stroke, :stroke-weight and :fill. :stroke and :fill are colours defined with either (p-color r g b).
-Or now a string such as (p-color "ff3399")
+Or now a hex string such as (hex-color "ff3399")

 We can also create the polygon with a different centre.
-In this case, we put the x and y coordinates as the first two arguments.
+In this case, we put the x and y coordinates after the number of sides and radius, before the style.

 Five red triangles rotated